vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] Fix 'chosen_for_rtl_sim' being not a good name
   - Generalize the ability to choose multiple samples to run in simulation
   - Extrapolation should take the mean of all chosen samples for the same cluster
+- [ ] Fix the basic block embedding
+  - The original Simpoint paper also weights each basic block's feature value by the *number of instructions in that basic block*
 - [x] Add detailed warmup argument
 - [x] Handle the tail interval for tidalsim
   - When the program length is not a multiple of the interval length, the last sample gets the wrong IPC!